 5 | MailerLite

-A great secondary option for email service.
+Another great option for email service.
 Out of the box for free (up to 1,000 subscribers) you get access to features such as autoresponders so you can send welcome campaigns.

 Investment: Free up to 1,000 subscribers with access to advanced autoresponders, starts at $10/month for over 1k subscribers